Meritor (NYSE:MTOR) Updates FY 2021 Earnings Guidance

 Meritor (NYSE:MTOR) updated its FY 2021 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $2.450-$2.450 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.250.
+The company provided EPS guidance of $2.450-$2.450 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.250.
 The company issued revenue guidance of $3.90 billion-$3.90 billion, compared to the consensus revenue estimate of $3.74 billion.

+A number of equities analysts have recently commented on MTOR shares.
+Citigroup raised shares of Meritor from a neutral rating to a buy rating in a report on Thursday, July 1st.
+TheStreet cut shares of Meritor from a b rating to a c rating in a report on Tuesday, May 4th. raised shares of Meritor from a neutral rating to a buy rating and set a $34.00 price target on the stock in a research note on Thursday, July 1st.
+Barclays lowered their price target on shares of Meritor from $30.00 to $27.00 and set an equal weight rating on the stock in a research note on Wednesday, July 7th.
+Finally, Bank of America began coverage on shares of Meritor in a research note on Friday, June 18th.
+They set a buy rating and a $30.00 price target on the stock.
+Two analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
+Meritor currently has a consensus rating of Buy and a consensus price target of $29.14.

 Meritor, Inc engages in the design, production and trade of integrated systems, modules and components to equipment manufacturers.
 It operates through the following segments: Commercial Truck and Trailer and Aftermarket and Industrial.
 The Commercial Truck and Trailer segment supplies drivetrain systems and components, including axles, drivelines and braking and suspension systems, for medium- and heavy-duty trucks and other applications.